IM-WALD-SEIN® Top Expert | Clinic Partner Program

 • How do Clinical Forest Therapy and the CFT Path support documentation and reimbursement?

-Clinical Forest Therapy can be documented for reimbursement because the Clinical Forest Therapy Path is designed from the outset to include defined roles, standardized procedures, and a consistent documentation logic.
+Clinical Forest Therapy can be documented for reimbursement because the Clinical Forest Therapy Pathway is designed from the outset to include defined roles, standardized procedures, and a consistent documentation logic.
 This supports integration into routine clinical workflows and quality assurance – and helps meet documentation requirements of health insurers and other payers.

 • How do the quality audit and certification work?